angular/angular/packages/core/schematics/ng-generate/signal-queries-migration/README.md

 The Angular team provides an automated migration for converting decorator queries to signal queries.
 E.g. `@ViewChild` will be converted to `viewChild()`.

-Aside from the query declarations, the migration will also take care of all references to updated queries.

 ## How to run this migration?

 The migration can be run using the following command: